-51. As concerns the International Convention for the Protection of All Persons from Enforced Disappearance, Norway is currently considering the question of ratification.
+51. Norway was currently considering the question of ratification of the International Convention for the Protection of All Persons from Enforced Disappearance (ICPED).

-52. In response to questions from Mexico and others concerning hate crime, the delegation underlined the seriousness of such offences and reiterated that crime committed on the basis of hate towards specific groups is considered an aggravating circumstance by the courts.
-The delegation informed about amendments passed to the Penal Code in 2013 to expand criminal liability of certain kinds of statements made in public to include statements made on the internet.
+52. In response to questions from Mexico and others concerning hate crime, the delegation underlined the seriousness of such offences and reiterated that hatred towards specific groups was considered an aggravating circumstance by the courts.
+The Penal Code had been amended in 2013 to extend criminal liability for certain kinds of statements made in public to statements made on the Internet.